-Our new Travel Tuesday series cozies up to fabulous entrepreneurs who spend countless hours away from home in the name of their passion.
-Here we ask them to share some of their secrets for staying well on the road.
+Our Travel Tuesday series cozies up to fabulous entrepreneurs who spend countless hours away from home in the name of their passion.
+Here we asked them to share some of their secrets for staying well on the road.

 Tell us your in-flight rituals.

 I do have a few in-flight rituals to make the trip more comfortable and enjoyable.
 Whenever I travel, I wear a scarf spritzed with lavender oil.
 Taking deep breaths of lavender relaxes me and helps me unwind.
 I also travel with a few bags of green tea, a thermos, and a barre3 core ball.
 I refill the thermos with hot tea throughout the flight to stay hydrated, and I place the ball behind my low-back for lumbar support (Tip: The core ball deflates and inflates like a balloon - it easily fits into a suitcase or even a purse.
 When placing the ball behind your low-back, be sure to deflate the ball so it's only half full).

 How do you conquer jet lag once you've arrived?

 Once I'm settled into my hotel, I try to either fit in a short walk, bust out a few yoga stretches, or do a quick 10-minute barre3 online workout.
 After sitting for so long on a plane, my body craves movement!
 Getting a quality night's sleep is also key to bouncing back after a long flight.
 Nothing helps me sleep better than taking Calm and reading a good book before bed.
 I usually only make it through a few pages before I doze off.

 Which fitness icon best describes your 'workout on the road' style?

 Arnold, Bruce, and Bear are all amazing, but I don't have time to train like they do!
 My motto is to work smarter instead of harder, and I focus on functional exercises that will energize me instead of make me feel depleted.